In this example, a cloud administrator adds two machines as a single deployment and creates a blueprint as part of the workload onboarding plan.

 - Select Create one deployment that contains all the machines and click Create.

-- Select the new deployment and click Blueprint....
+- Click the checkbox next to the new deployment name and click Blueprint....

 The blueprint preview is shown.

 - Click Create blueprint in Cloud Assembly format.